oliverstickel/oliverstickel.github.io/index.md

 ## Projects and funding

 `2019-2022`
-**SMAPS** [- the center for smart production systems](https://www.smaps.org/) - is a research-infrastructure project on additive fabrication and smart systems for industrial tooling (mainly forming processes).
+**SMAPS** [- the center for smart production systems](https://www.smaps.org/) - was a research-infrastructure project on additive fabrication and smart systems for industrial tooling (mainly forming processes).
 I was part of the proposal team and briefly involved in the ramp-up phase (mainly procurement).
 *European EFRE-fund (EFRE.NRW), Germany, about 3m€*

 `2017-2020`